Doctor of Ministry (D.Min) Program

 Family and Educational Ministry

-MIN 8501 Ministry Among Diverse Lifestyles
+MIN 8501 Ministry in the Midst of Diverse Lifestyles

 MIN 8502 Religious Education and Ministry Needs of the Postmodern Family